Fernando Santiago Varela: Coaching career

 Fernando Varela is a UEFA Pro Licence holder. before joining Gokulam.
 He is the author of the book Futbol Inteligente.
 In 2018 he was appointed as the head coach of Indian club Gokulam Kerala and won the Kerala Premier League, as well as Durand Cup season later.
 On 16 June 2020, he left Gokulam due to salary issues and the I-League performance.

 Churchill Brothers

 After his successful spell with Gokulam Kerala, he moved to another I-League side Churchill Brothers in September 2020.
 Under his guidance, Churchill emerged as the runners-up of the 2020–21 I-League with 29 points.
 Although Churchill winning against Punjab, Gokulam Kerala were crowned champions courtesy of a better head-to-head record.

 Sreenidi Deccan

 In 20 April 2021, Varela was appointed as the head coach of Sreenidi Deccan, one of the new I-League entrants.

 Bengaluru United

-On 13 March 2023, it was officially announced that he was appointed as the head coach of FC Bengaluru United.
+On 13 March 2023, it was officially announced that he was appointed as the head coach of Bengaluru United.

 Sporting CG

-On October 17, 2025, it was officially announced by Indian club Sporting CG that they have roped in Varela as head coach.
+On October 17, 2025, it was officially announced by Indian club Sporting CG that they had hired Varela as head coach.